English art song: English art song in the 17th century

 The composition of polyphonic music was at its peak in the late 16th century.
 By that time, however, the lute started to gain popularity, and was very successful among educated people by 1600.
 The Italians were trying to recapture a simpler vocal style, to mimic Greek models.
 Giulio Caccini and the Florentine Camerata developed the monody, for solo voice with lute accompaniment, around 1600.
-Caccini traveled around Europe, other countries begin developing their own solo songs with lute, especially the English composers.
+Caccini travelled around Europe, other countries begin developing their own solo songs with lute, especially the English composers.
 John Dowland (1563–1626) and Thomas Campion (1567–1620) emerged as the best-known and most respected of the composers of lute song.
 Later in the 17th century, Henry Purcell (1659–95) composed many solo songs for his semi-operas, and his songs are also generally considered among the best early English art songs.